hfour/wsrun/README.md

   --if               Run main command only if this condition runs successfully --ifDependency     Run main command only if packages dependencies passed the condition (not
-                     available in parallel mode)                                           [boolean]
+                     available in parallel mode)                                           [boolean] --if-private       Run main command only if the package is private                       [boolean] --if-public        Run main command only if the package is public                        [boolean]

 Other Options:
   --help         Show help                                                                 [boolean]